GiamMaBasedResearchers/AEGIS-MULTI-SOURCE-HUNTER-Map-Tracking-Unmanned-Surface-Vessel-USV-Multi-Provider-OSINT-More/README.md

 AEGIS MULTI-SOURCE HUNTER / Map Tracking Unmanned Surface Vessel (USV) Multi-Provider & Multi-Network +OSINT & More

-Obviously, there will be several fixes to be made, and the code isn't clean.
+Obviously, there will be several fixes to be made, and the code isn't clean, and you will find entities that appear to be false positives but are not always false positives.
 As always, you can use the plain HTML locally 👋👋👋

 To preview GitHub HTML files, use these services by pasting the links: